polkadot-developers/substrate-developer-hub.github.io/CONTRIBUTING.md

 # Where to Contribute?

 We still welcome your contributions!
-The new home for substrate documentation is https://github.com/substrate-developer-hub/substrate-cms Please make your PR there.
-That content will be live around March 26
+The new home for substrate website is https://github.com/substrate-developer-hub/substrate-cms Please make your PR there.
+That content will be live around March 26.

+Substrate documentation lives in the [knowledge base](https://github.com/substrate-developer-hub/knowledge-base).

 ## Former Contribution Guidelines